Minimizing Asbestos Exposure in the Workplace

 - Maintain monitoring records, training records and medical records

-OSHA has developed an asbestos software package to assist employers in creating plans.
-They also have an asbestos self inspection checklist and other educational materials on their website.
+OSHA developed an asbestos software package to assist employers in creating plans.
+They also have an asbestos self-inspection checklist and other educational materials on their website.

 This is a guest post from Karen Hamel, who is the EHS & Technical Specialist at New Pig.
 New Pig is a multi-channel, multi-brand manufacturer and merchandiser offering the world’s largest selection of absorbent products and other industrial safety products to help workplaces keep a clean, safe environment.
 Have a question or comment?
 Let us know in the comments.